 A graduate student may borrow up to $20,500 each academic year in Unsubsidized Stafford Loan.
 The maximum aggregate amount is currently $138,500.
 A graduate student may not have any more than $65,500 in total Subsidized Stafford Loan.
 The graduate debt limit includes any Stafford Loans received for undergraduate study.

 There are a number of privately funded loan programs that provide funds to credit worthy students.
 Most undergraduate students will need a qualified co-signer.
 Although the interest rates and terms may not be as generous as the Federal Loan programs, some students and their parents may be interested in this type of borrowing.
 Students are strongly encouraged to pursue the lower cost federal loans before private loans.

 Below is a list of lenders that Westminster College students have chosen over the past three years.
 This list is not exclusive and any lender may be used even if they are not listed:

 The maximum amount of additional loan a student can borrow is the annual cost of attendance (tuition, fees, room, board books and personal expense allowance) less the financial aid the student is receiving for the academic year.

-If a student is called to military duty during an academic period for more than 30 days that student is placed on a Leave of Absence and will not be penalized either financially or academically.
-If a student chooses to withdraw from courses (academic record shows a “M” for all courses), tuition and fees will be refunded for the semester.
-If the student has completed sufficient work to qualify for incomplete grades as determined by the Registrar (academic record shows an “I” for all courses then the student will return to complete the courses with tuition and fees already paid.
-The student must meet with the Registrar's office to determine which option is feasible.
-With either option room and board will be prorated on a percentage basis through the effective date of the leave of absence.
+If a student is called to military service during a semester, the student will be granted a leave of absence from the College and will not be penalized financially as a result.
+If the student chooses to withdraw from courses (academic record shows a “M” for all courses), tuition and fees will be refunded for the semester.
+If the student has completed sufficient work to qualify for incomplete grades as determined by the Registrar (academic record shows an “I” for all courses), the student may return at a future date to complete the courses with tuition and fees already paid.
+With either option, room and board (if applicable) will be prorated on a percentage basis through the effective date of the leave of absence.